getappmap/appmap-js/docs/reference/appmap-ruby.md

 ```
 {: .example-code}

-If you don't see a message indicating that "remote" recording is enbled, start the server with `APPMAP_RECORD_REMOTE=true`, or ensure that `RAILS_ENV=development`.
+If you don't see a message indicating that "remote" recording is enabled, start the server with `APPMAP_RECORD_REMOTE=true`, or ensure that `RAILS_ENV=development`.

 ### Remote recording in non-Rails apps

-For non-Rails apps, add the AppMap middleware using the method provided by the framemwork you're using.
+For non-Rails apps, add the AppMap middleware using the method provided by the framework you're using.
 Run your application server in the usual way.
-If you don't see a message indicating that "remote" recording is enbled, start the server with `APPMAP_RECORD_REMOTE=true`, or ensure that `APP_ENV=development`.
+If you don't see a message indicating that "remote" recording is enabled, start the server with `APPMAP_RECORD_REMOTE=true`, or ensure that `APP_ENV=development`.

 ## Code Block Recording